-25 Essential Things You Should Know About Harry Styles
+26 Essential Things to Know About Harry Styles

 Kevin Mazur/Getty Images for HS

-While Harry rocked tight pants and a rumpled T-shirt like no other while part of One Direction, he's been sporting fiercely tailored suits, or at least slacks and a dashing jacket, ever since.
+While Harry rocked tight pants and a rumpled T-shirt like no other while part of One Direction, he's been sporting fiercely tailored suits, or at least slacks and a dashing jacket, ever since, and has starred in two Gucci campaigns.

 "I think both music and fashion, main influence was probably Shania Twain," Styles told Entertainment Tonight.
 "Yeah, I think she's amazing."